 Bullseye from NPR is your curated guide to culture.
 Jesse Thorn hosts in-depth interviews with brilliant creators, culture picks from our favorite critics and irreverent original comedy.

 Listen to Bullseye on WLVR every Sunday from 1 p.m. to 2 p.m.

-Download our WLVR News mobile app to listen to stream 1A every weekday, stream online here at WLVR.org or listen on your smart speakers.
+Download our WLVR News mobile app to listen on the go, stream online here at WLVR.org or listen on your smart speakers.
 Learn more about the ways to listen to WLVR.